darielrll/unity-helixjump-tutorial/README.md

  - How to change the color by code
  - Get the collisioner object asking directly to collision.transform.GetComponent<expectedType>
   - if its null means the collisioner object was diferent from the expected type
+ - how to add helix levels by code

 # What to add
  -